ausbitbank/ChatGPTDiscord/README.md

 # ChatGPTDiscord
-A discord bot using openAI's ChatGPT api to act as a smart chat assistant allowing for natural, conversational interactions between users and the language model.
+A discord bot using openAI's unofficial ChatGPT api to act as a smart chat assistant allowing for natural, conversational interactions between users and the language model.
 This can be a great way to generate creative ideas, have engaging discussions, or even just pass the time with some entertaining banter.

+**Warning: You run the risk of having your account banned by OpenAI when using the unofficial free api.**

 Currently setup for a single channel, and a single conversational thread.